rui03Cassie/MiniProject-Dogs-vs.-Cats/training.md

   - `Linear(256 → 2)`

 #### Notes
-- By default, all backbone parameters are frozen..
+- By default, all backbone parameters are frozen.
 - You can then choose one of the following fine-tuning strategies:
   - train the full backbone with `train_backbone=True`, or
   - unfreeze only `layer4` with `unfreeze_layer4=True`